Working Towards FIAP Distinctions

 Recommendations for FIAP recognitions are processed through the FIAP Liaison Officer for each country and can only be applied for all together once a year.

-It has been our practice to start asking for your draft spreadsheet at the end of June so we can have a quick look to check you are on the right track.
+It has been my practice to start asking for your draft spreadsheet at the end of June so I can have a quick look to check you are on the right track.

-At this time, if you haven’t already done so, you will be asked to go online and register for your 'personal ID number and 'photographers' card'.
+At this time, if you haven’t already done so, you will be asked to go online and register for your 'personal ID number and 'photographers'card'.
+See ‘Details on how to apply for a FIAP Life card’ in the ‘FIAP application forms’ tab.

 You can check whether FIAP has received the Salon Report by visiting http://www.myfiap.net/patronages